khoih-prog/ESPAsync_WiFiManager/README.md

 11. Thanks to [Russell Jahn](https://github.com/russelljahn) for reporting [ESPAsync_WiFiManager::startConfigPortal() will cause a watchdog timeout when called from a higher-priority task. #39](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/39) leading to v1.5.0 and v1.6.0
 12. Thanks to [robcazzaro](https://github.com/robcazzaro) for reporting [Minor: examples/Async_ESP32_FSWebServer/ wrongly uses FileFS.begin(true) #47](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/47) leading to v1.6.2
 13. Thanks to [mattbradford83](https://github.com/mattbradford83) for identify, impressively locate, fix the bug and issue PR [Allow captive portal to run more than once by closing dnsServer cleanly. #49](https://github.com/khoih-prog/ESPAsync_WiFiManager/pull/49) leading to v1.6.3
-14. Thanks to [yiancar](https://github.com/yiancar) to report the issue and propose a fix in [In AP, DNS server always redirects to 192.168.4.1 no mater what APStaticIP is set to. #58](https://github.com/khoih-prog/ESP_WiFiManager/issues/58) leading to v1.7.1
+14. Thanks to [yiancar](https://github.com/yiancar) to report the issue and propose a fix in [In AP, DNS server always redirects to 192.168.4.1 no matter what APStaticIP is set to. #58](https://github.com/khoih-prog/ESP_WiFiManager/issues/58) leading to v1.7.1
 15. Thanks to [Stephen Lavelle](https://github.com/increpare) and [Ben Peart](https://github.com/benpeart) for requesting enhancement in [_timezoneName never getting set? #51](https://github.com/khoih-prog/ESP_WiFiManager/issues/51) and [How to retrieve timezone? #51](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/51) leading to new v1.8.0
 16. Thanks to [eth0up](https://github.com/eth0up) to make the PR [Add support for Wifi hidden SSID scanning. #66](https://github.com/khoih-prog/ESP_WiFiManager/pull/66) leading to v1.7.4
 17. Thanks to [Francisco Trillo](https://github.com/Frtrillo) for reporting [Not working with ESP32 and Core 2.0.1 (or 2.0.0+) #74](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/74) leading to v1.9.5